 How Is Spasticity Treated?

 Treatment for spasticity may include medications like baclofen (Lioresal), clonazepam (Klonopin), dantrolene (Dantrium), diazepam (Valium), or tizanidine (Zanaflex).
 Occupational and physical therapy programs, involving muscle stretching and range of motion exercises, and sometimes the use of braces, may help prevent tendon shortening.
 Rehabilitation also may help to reduce or stabilize the severity of symptoms and to improve functional performance.
-Local injections of botulinum toxin (Botox) has been shown to be more effective than oral medicines for many kinds of spasticity, but they are also known to have serious possible side effects including difficulty breathing or swallowing or spreading to other areas of the body.
+Local injections of onabotulinumtoxinA (Botox) and abobotulinumtoxin (Dysport) have been shown to be more effective than oral medicines for many kinds of spasticity, but they are also known to have serious possible side effects including difficulty breathing or swallowing or spreading to other areas of the body.
 Deep brain stimulation is being studied as a treatment when these other measures fail to bring relief.
 Surgery may be recommended for tendon release, to cut the nerve-muscle pathway, or to implant a baclofen pump (intrathecal baclofen therapy).

 Learn more about baclofen pump therapy.